LoyolaChicagoBooks/introcs-csharp/rst/libraryclass.rst

 #.
 Run your addition3 project.

 You only need to add a library project once, but every further project that needs it, must have a *reference* to the library project added.
 You might try another for yourself with the next exercise!

+Again this approach allows you to change the implementation of your library class in just one copy in one project, which can be referenced from many places.
+If you copy the file into different projects, and then decide the code needs to be updated, you are stuck *finding* and editing *all* the copies!
+Not good.
+Our library files uif.cs, ui.cs, and later fio.cs, should not be moving targets, so copying should not cause a problem.
+This may simplify your life, but the tradeoff is not getting used to using library references, which are useful in the larger scheme of things.

 .. _QuotientUIEx: